 Article by Dave Kahle http://www.davekahle.com

-If you need to develop a sales process or improve sales process steps, we can help.
+If you need to reduce the cost of selling, improve forecast accuracy, or reduce the time it takes to win a sale, define a sales method and the underlying sales process steps.
+If you need temporary respurces or expertise, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
 Alternatively Send email to email@example.com for a prompt reply or use the contact form here.